 Yellow

 Yellow, one of the six official colors in the hexadecimal color system, symbolizes many different traits and values.
 In Roman mythology, this color represented the sun, and in the Middle Ages, it symbolized royalty.
-The French used yellow as a symbol of cowardice, and the color yellow is associated with jealousy and cowardice in the modern day.
+Hence, most Garage Builder often choose to paint the accent walls yellow to create a more inviting ambience that enhances the overall aesthetic of the space.

 Green